google/android-riscv64/README.md

 [ci.android.com](https://ci.android.com/builds/branches/aosp-main/grid?), but we're not currently (2024Q2) running the _tests_ in CI.

-There's no Android NDK ABI for riscv64 yet, but we're working on it, and it will be added to the [Android ABIs](https://developer.android.com/ndk/guides/abis) page (and announced on the SIG mailing list) when it's done.
+We have not defined the Android NDK ABI for riscv64 yet, but we're working on it, and it will be added to the [Android ABIs](https://developer.android.com/ndk/guides/abis) page (and announced on the SIG mailing list) when it's done.
+In the meantime, you can download [NDK r27 beta 1](https://developer.android.com/ndk/downloads) which has provisional support for riscv64.
+The ABI it targets is _less than_ what the final ABI will be, so although code compiled with it will not take full advantage of Android/riscv64 hardware, it should at least be _compatible_ with those devices.
+(Though obviously part of the point of giving early access to it is to try to find any serious mistakes we need to fix, and those fixes may involve ABI breaks!)

 ## Can I try it?